Jopson engine

 Performance

 Jopson designed a series of airscrews especially for use with this motor.
-His prop design was sufficiently original that he was able to patent it.
+His prop design was sufficiently original that his presumed employer John William Cook was able to patent it (Patent no. 7783, applied for March 31st, 1910, accepted January 26th, 1911).
 The propellers were evidently put into production at some level in concert with the limited manufacture of the Jopson engines themselves.
 Cook & Co. also manufactured rubber-tyred spoked wheels which one reviewer described as being “exquisitely made”, as well as various other metal accessories.

 The Jopson propellers were made entirely of aluminium alloy.
 They were designed to offer variable pitch, with the blades being graduated so that any desired pitch, within certain limits, could be arranged.
 They were made available in four sizes, namely 15, 20, 25 and 30 ins. diameter.